jeffrwarren/jeffrwarren.github.io/ethicsmap.md

+---
+layout: default
 title: Ethics map
 subtitle: a map of some main ideas and thinkers in morals and ethics
 description: Major arguments in morals and ethics.
 A map of ethical ideas compiled by Dr. Jeff R Warren, Quest University Canada
 image: http://www.dmu.ac.uk/webimages/Research/Research-ethics-and-governance/research-ethic-and-governance-bnr.jpg
-Position: 3
+---

 # Major arguments in morals and [ethics](http://www.iep.utm.edu/ethics/)
 Overarching questions include: what should I do?
 What sort of person should I be?
 How do I respond to others?
 What is the good life?
 What is the good?
 What is virtue?
 [What is the difference between moral and ethics?
 (Adorno)](https://www.dropbox.com/s/69nv9x30df4it80/Adorno%20-%20moral%20philosophy%20lectures%201-2.pdf?dl=0)

 - Three short books introducing issues in ethics (with my comments):